IT-for-Change/ecube-data-collection/README.md

 ### About

 This is the KITE ECUBE English Language Lab (ELL) data collection tool.
 Read more about KITE [here](https://kite.kerala.gov.in) and the ECUBE ELL [here](https://ecube.kite.kerala.gov.in).
-If you are unfamiliar with the technology and the software package, read [this wiki page](https://github.com/IT-for-Change/ecube-data-collection/wiki) first.
+If you are unfamiliar with the ELL software technology and its packaging, read [this wiki page](https://github.com/IT-for-Change/ecube-data-collection/wiki) first.

+## Who is this tool intended for

+This tool is intended for use by organizations that run the KITE ECUBE ELL software and interested in analyzing student engagement and performance data.
+Some technical proficiency is required to use the tool to 1) ensure the necessary prerequisites are met, and 2) actually execute the tool.
+The person running the tool should be able to understand the rest of the content in this README and able to execute the tasks mentioned.

+## KITEOS vs. Docker vs. Ubuntu deployments of the ELL

+The ELL can be deployed on a computer in different ways.
+The largest deployment so far is on [KITE OS](https://kite.kerala.gov.in/KITE/index.php/welcome/downloads).
+The tool is designed to assume a KITE OS deployment by default, and the tool's default configuration values correspond to KITE OS.
+This README too reflects the fact, and focuses on KITE OS deployments.
+If you are using a docker-based deployment on any OS or a plain Ubuntu OS deployment, skip to the section at the bottom for instructions on customizing the tool configuration accordingly.

 ## What data is collected by the tool?

 * The ELL database, in the form of a mysqldump sql file
 * Audio files (webm/ogg)

 All of the collected data is packaged into a single tar.gz file.

-## Who is this tool intended for

-This script is intended for use by organizations that run the KITE ECUBE ELL software and interested in analyzing student engagement and performance data.
-Some technical proficiency is required to use the tool to 1) ensure the necessary prerequisites are met, and 2) actually execute the tool.
-The person running the tool should be able to understand the rest of the content in this README and able to execute the tasks mentioned.
+The rest of this document

 ## Prerequisites